PPG Paints Arena: Collegiate

 On July 13, 2010, the arena was selected to host the 2013 NCAA Frozen Four, scheduled for April 11 and 13, 2013.
 The Penguins along with Robert Morris University hosted the first NCAA Division I Men's Ice Hockey championship held in the state of Pennsylvania; the event also marked the first time that an NCAA championship game in a major team sport had been held in the city of Pittsburgh.
 "We are absolutely thrilled to have been chosen to host the 2013 Frozen Four at the (Consol Energy Center)," RMU head men's ice hockey coach Derek Schooley said.
 "The Frozen Four will be a major showcase for the city of Pittsburgh as well as our emerging hockey program.
 This is one of the NCAA's premier events, and Robert Morris and the city of Pittsburgh will be an excellent host."

+The Frozen Four returned to PPG Paints Arena in April, 2021.

-In December 2012, the arena began hosting the Three Rivers Classic, a two-day Division I college ice hockey tournament.
+In December 2012, the arena began hosting the Three Rivers Classic, an annual two-day Division I college ice hockey tournament.
 The inaugural tournament took place on December 28–29, 2012 and featured teams from Penn State, Robert Morris, Ohio State and Miami (Ohio).
 Robert Morris won the first Classic title in a 1–0 win over Miami.
-The 2013 Classic featured Robert Morris and Penn State as the permanent fixtures, and also featured Boston College and Bowling Green University, with Boston College winning 8–2 over Penn State in the championship game.
-Meanwhile, teams such as Michigan and Minnesota are seen as potential participants for upcoming Classics.
+The event was last held in January, 2019.

 The first collegiate event at PPG Paints Arena was the fifth-annual College Hockey Showcase on October 17, 2010, hosted by Robert Morris.
 In the event's first game the Lady Colonials were defeated 4–3 by the Northeastern Huskies.
 The Colonials ACHA club team beat Pitt 6–4.
 In the arena's first NCAA men's game, the Colonials men's team defeated Air Force, 3–2.

 In conjunction with the 2011 NHL Winter Classic, held on January 2 at nearby Heinz Field, a collegiate game and an American Hockey League (AHL) game were contested at PPG Paints Arena on December 30, 2010.
 The first game matched the RIT Tigers men's ice hockey team against the Robert Morris Colonials; RIT won 4–3.
 The second game matched the top-level affiliates of the two Winter Classic teams (the Penguins and the Washington Capitals), the Wilkes-Barre/Scranton Penguins and the Hershey Bears; the Bears won 1–0.

 PWHL

-On March 17, 2024, the PWHL played a one-off game between the Toronto Sceptres and the Montréal Victorie (both of which were unnamed at the time) in front of a crowd of 8,850 fans, making it the largest attended women's hockey game in Pittsburgh.
+On March 17, 2024, the PWHL played a one-off game between the Toronto Sceptres and the Montréal Victoire (both of which were unnamed at the time) in front of a crowd of 8,850 fans, making it the largest attended women's hockey game in Pittsburgh.